 - Attorneys fees as well may be issued.

-In addition, if an FRO is granted, it is for life.
-Unlike most other states, FRO’s in New Jersey will never go away.
-The only way to remove a FRO is to file a formal motion in the Superior Court and traditionally a substantial time period would need to have lapsed before a Judge would even entertain such a motion.
+If a final restraining order is granted, it is for life.
+Unlike most other states, FRO’s in New Jersey will never expire.
+The only way to remove a FRO is to file a formal motion to vacate in the Superior Court and traditionally a substantial time period would need to have lapsed before a Judge would even entertain such a motion.

 Final Restraining Order Attorneys in East Windsor